 Lead the Union's LGBT+ Network alongside the LGBQ+ Officer in continuing to build an engaging, dynamic and rewarding community of LGBT+ students and make sure that the Network caters to and is inclusive of all its members.
-Represent the collective interests and needs of Trans students to decision-making bodies within the Union.
-Working alongside and supported by the Equity & InclusionOfficer, represent these collective interests to UCL and beyond.
+Represent the collective interests and needs of Trans and non-binary students to decision-making bodies within the Union.
+Working alongside and supported by the Equity & Inclusion Officer, represent these collective interests to UCL and beyond.